 - Expenses – All other costs associated with your business (outside of the cost of goods sold)

-Next steps for tracking your expenses
+Next steps for small business expense tracking

-Now that you know the basics about tracking expenses, you should have everything you need to get started.
+Now that you know the basics of tracking expenses, you should have everything you need to get started.
 Just follow these quick steps, and you’ll be on the track to more organized business finances!

 - Try to track expenses for your small business as soon as you can!
 It’s a lot easier to remember what you spent when it was a recent transaction